endurantgames/cosmiclegends/src/classes/mage.md

 At the start of Volume 2, choose an ability from this list or the Volume 1 list.

 ::::::::::: ability-list ::::::::::::
-TBD

-:   to be determined

-TBD

-:   to be determined
+Eldritch Might

+:   Your power continues to grow, but at what cost?
+Increase your
+    maximum Might to 15.

+Arcane Arsenal

+:   At the start of each Storyline, pick a number of Power Words
+    from the Psychic or Shaper Personal Power Words lists equal to the Volume.
+    You can use each Power Word as a Core Power Word once during the current Storyline without paying any Might.

 :::::::::::::::::::::::::::::::::::::

 ### Volume 3 Abilities

-At the start of Volume 3, choose an ability from this list, the Volume 1 list, or the Volume 2 list.
+At the start of Volume 3, choose an ability from this list or any previous list.

 ::::::::::: ability-list ::::::::::::
 TBD